 - Your pre-approval will expire before the development finishes and will need to be reviewed.
 Make sure you have a robust approval in place and are confident it can be renewed should criteria change.
 I think it is very important when buying off plan to use a mortgage broker as they can keep abreast of credit policy changes and have multiple financing options.
 Banks have very different approaches to mortgages on developments.

 - Make sure there is enough car parking or that you have good access to public transport.
 Typically there won't be as much parking with new developments close to the city.
 They will tend to favour people who use public transport.

 - Also look at the location and the neighbouring streets.
 What is the price point relative to other properties in the area?
 You want to make sure you are not buying the best house on the worst street.
 Does the area have a community feel?
 Sometimes developments are built on old commercial / industrial land and miss that sense of community.

 - What will the other buyers be like?
 Will the properties be mostly owned by investors and therefore rentals or will there be a lot of owner-occupied units?
 Will there be similar people to yourself?
 What is happening in the local area like cafes, facilities, parks etc.

 - Councils tend to be far more focused on urban design and the quality of most developments now is very high and well thought out.

 - Be wary if the developer doesn't own the land and hasn't yet got a consent.
 With the exception of apartment developers, that typically means they don't have much capital.

 - If your deposit is held in Trust you won't lose anything if the developer goes bust.
-The same goes for if you use a deposit bond instead of cash up front.

 - The biggest risk with developers, is delays.
 Delays can be caused by ground conditions, contractors and finance.
 The developer doesn't have to settle on time and you'll be stuck in the contract for up to 18 months.